nprapps/nprapps.github.com/_posts/2016-06-17-scraping-tips.markdown

             return price_string
 ```

+## Controller scripts

 The model class is then used in a simple script which makes the actual HTTP request based on a URL provided as an argument and prints a single CSV line.

-Here’s a lightly modified version of the controller script:
+Here’s a lightly modified version of our controller script:

 ```python
 #!/usr/bin/env python